 Like many of you, I’ve had a long and winding relationship with exercise.

 In high school, I found distance running and never looked back.
 I loved my cross country and track teams.
 In both high school and college, my teammates were my people.
 Running became my outlet, my identity, and my therapy.
-I pushed myself hard—sometimes maybe too hard.
+I pushed myself hard — sometimes maybe too hard.
 My form was, in a word, terrible.
-My knees caved in, my legs kicked out, and my teammates (lovingly) said I looked like a dying horse when I ran.
+My knees caved in, my legs kicked out, and my teammates lovingly said I looked like a dying horse when I ran.
 But I was fast, so I figured it didn’t matter.

 It did matter, but I didn’t realize it until I started to age.

 Then, in my 30s, life changed in some big ways.
 I shifted careers, had a child, and stopped exercising almost entirely.
 I went from being on my feet all day as a teacher to sitting at a computer full-time as a web developer.
 My energy dropped.
 My body felt foreign.
 None of my old workout strategies worked anymore.
-If I tried to push myself—by running or hitting the gym like I used to—I got hurt.
+If I tried to push myself by running or hitting the gym like I used to I got hurt.
 Then I’d stop.
 Then I’d feel worse.

 Approaching 40, I hit a wall.
 I needed something different.

-So I signed up for the NASM Certified Personal Trainer course—originally just for me.
+So I signed up for the NASM Certified Personal Trainer course, originally just for me.
 But somewhere along the way, I realized: this is what I want to do.
-I want to help others who feel like I did—smart, motivated, and stuck.
+I want to help others who feel like I did — smart, motivated, and stuck.
 People whose bodies are changing, whose old routines don’t work anymore, and who want to feel strong, capable, and confident again.

 Now I’m a personal trainer, fitness coach, and program designer.
-I specialize in working with people in midlife and in menopause—especially those who have a complicated history with exercise and are ready for something more personalized and sustainable.
+I specialize in working with people in midlife and in menopause, especially those who have a complicated history with exercise and are ready for something more personalized and sustainable.

 I intend to be active for the next several decades.
 If that’s your goal too, I hope you’ll consider reaching out.
+I offer in-person sessions at my fitness studio in Essex Junction, VT, or online via video call for folks who live further away or prefer to train from home.

 My Background & Credentials

-Specialization: Online Program Design - Former licensed Vermont educator
+NASM-CPT - Former licensed Vermont educator